ModyQyW/fabric/docs/guide/typescript-checker/tsc.md

 ### How to integrate with VSC?

 VSC comes with a TypeScript plugin.
-For Vue projects, you need to install the [corresponding Vue plugin](https://marketplace.visualstudio.com/items?itemName=Vue.volar) and set it up according to the instructions.
+VSC comes with a TypeScript plugin.
+For Vue projects, please follow the [Official website](https://vuejs.org/guide/typescript/overview.html) to configure the settings accordingly.

 ### How to integrate with WebStorm?